Ida (singer)

 Ida Østergaard Madsen (born 1994) better known by her first name, Ida, is a Danish singer who won season 5 of the Danish X Factor.
 After she won, she was signed to Sony Music and her debut single "I Can Be" topped the Danish Singles Chart.

 Music career

 2012: X Factor

 Ida auditioned for season 5 of The X Factor.
 She became one of the finalists in the "Under 25" category and was mentored by Pernille Rosendahl.
-On the final, held on 23 March 2012, she won the title with 61,7% of the popular vote with the other finalist Line as runner-up with 38,3% of the votes.
+In the final, held on 23 March 2012, she won the title with 61.7% of the popular vote with the other finalist Line as runner-up with 38.3% of the votes.
 DR pronounced after the finale that IDA had most votes in all of the shows.